tpmarcs/mybb-authlog/README.md

 ## Compatibility

-- Currently comatible and tested with mybb version 1.8.x
+- Currently compatible and tested with mybb version 1.8.x

 ## Installation